wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 3.5.1 =
+- Fixed a bug where the cookie-based brute force directives were not being deleted from the .htaccess file when the Rename Login Page feature was being activated.

 = 3.5 =
 - Added new feature which will Block Fake Googlebots from crawling your site.
 Check the Firewall menu for this new feature.